Catch up vaccinations

 Catch up schedule

-Use the column for the age of the patient, but remember the table assumes a patient hasn’t received any vaccines at all.
+• In the table, use the column for the age of the child, but remember the table assumes a patient has not received any vaccines at all.

-1. Men C vaccine given before 12 months, provides protection for a child’s 1st year of life only
+1. Men C vaccine given before 12 months, provides protection for a child’s first year of life only

-2. PCV13 vaccine given before 12 months, gives protection for a child’s 1st year of life only
+2. PCV13 vaccine given before 12 months, gives protection for a child’s first year of life only

-When a child reaches the age of 12 months, they need 1 dose of PCV13 only, regardless of whether or not they have received PCV13 in their 1st year of life.
+When a child reaches the age of 12 months, they need 1 dose of PCV13 only, regardless of whether or not they have received PCV13 in their first year of life.

-3. If the 6 month vaccines are late e.g. given at 9 months, there is no need to delay the 12 month vaccines
+3. If the 6-month vaccines are late e.g. they were given at 9 months, there is no need to delay the 12 month vaccines

 4. If a child needs to catch up with both 12 and 13 month vaccines, they can be given at one visit